 The Alchemon Game functions around the use of battling NFT trading cards with varying rarity and strength.
 These cards can be used for 3v3 combat against computers and players.
 Winning battles results in rewards.
 Stronger cards are likely to have more success in battle than weaker cards.
-Currently, the beta 2.0 launch includes PvE, alchebilities and leveling; but future launches will include PvP, evolution, mobile support and more.
-The beta version of the game has great battle features and earnings potential, which provide a very entertaining base to continue building on.
+The launch includes PvE, alchebilities and alchemon evolution; but future launches will include PvP, mobile support and more.
+The first version of the game has great battle features and earnings potential, which provide a very entertaining base to continue building on.

 Alchemon uses attribute based battling.
 This means that each monster has type attributes which react differently to other monster types.
 A fire type monster and fire type attacks will be strong against an ice type monster, but will take extra damage from a water type monster.
 You can see the full attribute chart below.

-Alchemon runs using a dual token system, the first of which is AlcheCoin, the token for use outside the game (ASA ID: 310014962).
-The second is AlcheGold and will be used inside the game.
+Alchemon runs using a dual token system, the first of which is AlcheGold.

-AlcheCoin’s main purpose will be serving as the governance token for Alchemon, and will control the game’s future and the treasury.
+AlcheCoin’s main purpose is to control the game’s future and the treasury.
 AlcheCoin is currently used for evolving Alchemon, purchasing Alchemon Toyz, buying special attack cards called Alchebilities, attack potions, and more.
 AlcheCoin can be earned through holding Alchemon NFTs and through playing the Alchemon Game.